haka-security/haka/doc/tutorial/hellopacket/hellopacket.rst

 .. literalinclude:: ../../../sample/tutorial/hellopacket/hellopacket.lua
    :language: lua

-Haka is very powerfull because all of these fields can be use through the lua programming language without any limit.
+Haka is very powerful because all of these fields can be used through the lua programming language without any limit.

 Going further